Bayesian Variational Inference for Mixed Data Mixture Models: Experimental Results

 For scenario 1, from \Cref{table:scenario1error}, it can be seen that our approach accurately estimates the parameters $(\mu, \Sigma, \psi, \pi)$, and the error decreases as the sample size $n$ increases for all parameters.
 Our approach manages to predict the true mixture components for almost all the data points, which is perhaps unsurprising as the data is well separated in continuous space.
 The true log-likelihood is reasonably well estimated by the log posterior predictive density, which, for comparison with the size of the error, has an average absolute value of $4.6$ in the test datasets.
 The errors for the case with the misspecified number of clusters $K$ are only marginally higher than the case with correctly specified $K$ with the same sample size, with $Prop_z$ still very close to $1$, indicating that the variational posterior is still able to converge to the true number of clusters.
 In general, our approach performs very similar to the EM algorithm of \cite{Hunt2002} as well as the Gibbs sampler in terms of the point estimation error.
 From \Cref{table:scenario1coverage}, we observed that the frequentist coverage is close to $95\%$ for all parameters except $\Sigma$, which nevertheless achieves reasonable coverage as sample size is increased to $20000$.
 This could be due to $\Sigma$ having higher dimension compared to the other parameters, making it more difficult to estimate.
 Similarly, the overall coverage appears to be bottlenecked by the coverage of $\Sigma$.
 The Gibbs sampler achieves considerably higher overall coverage for the case $N=5000$, which is perhaps not unexpected, as variational inference approaches are known to underestimate variance, although still considerably lower than $95$

-For scenario 2, from \Cref{table:scenario2error} we observe that our approach again achieves good point estimation of the parameters $(\mu, \Lambda, \psi, \pi)$ for scenario 2, with the error decreasing as the sample size $n$ increases for all parameters.
-The proportion of data points with the correctly predicted hard component is somewhat lower than scenario 1, which may be due to the highly overlapping nature of the data across different components in continuous space, but is still very high.
+For scenario 2, from \Cref{table:scenario2error} we see that our approach again achieves good point estimation of the parameters $(\mu, \Lambda, \psi, \pi)$, with the error decreasing as the sample size $n$ increases for all parameters.
+The proportion of data points with the correctly predicted hard component is close to $1$ but somewhat lower than scenario 1, which may be due to the highly overlapping nature of the data across different components in continuous space.
 The log posterior predictive density has absolute value $11.6$ on the test dataset on average, so the log posterior predictive distribution is able to estimate the true log likelihood with lower error on average compared to scenario 1.
 Like in scenario 1, when $n=5000$, the errors for our VI approach is almost identical to the error for the EM algorithm and for the Gibbs sampler showing our approach performs very competitively in terms of point estimation.
-In addition the errors in the case when the number of clusters $K$ is misspecified are very similar to the correctly specified case.
+Again, the errors in the case when the number of clusters $K$ is misspecified are very similar to the correctly specified case.

 In terms of frequentist coverage, from \Cref{table:scenario2coverage}, it can be seen that the coverage of $\pi$ and $\mu$ are close to $95\%$, albeit somewhat worse compared to scenario 1.
 Interestingly, $\Sigma$ has better coverage than scenario 1, but $\psi$ has considerably worse coverage, which could be due to $\psi$ having much higher dimension in scenario 2 compared to scenario 1.
 Again the Gibbs sampler achieves higher overall frequentist coverage as expected.